ccranswick/ISM354Master/Study/Javascript/Chapters 3-7/Readme.md

 ------ Console Output ------
 See you later, Al E. Gator!
 ```
-One must be use caution when dealing with multiple quotes, backticks and apostrophes within a string.
+One must use caution when dealing with multiple quotes, backticks and apostrophes within a string.
 ```
 // this is fine
 const dialog = 'Sam said "Hello, old friend!"';